Edit Blog Post

 unlike the circular experimental terraces from yesterday.
 Other buildings in this area are temples, residences, water channels and a cemetery which is situated on the side of a hill, almost like a vertical cemetery.
 Julio directed us to walk up to the main buildings but suggested we just go to the main level to save our legs, but if we felt all right we could go higher if we wished.
 He gave us 30 minutes.
 Of course, I wanted to reach the top and did so fairly quickly but resting now and again and managed to get back down to the meeting point right on time.

 We then drove back to the town of Pisac and were taken to a shop for explanations about silver and alpaca wool, yes, another tourist trap.
-Before buying though we ate some very nice empanadas and a drink made from boiling purple corn with cinnamon stick, cloves, sugar and lemon.
+Before buying though we ate some very nice empanadas and a drink called chicha morada, made from boiling purple corn with cinnamon stick, cloves, sugar and lemon.
 This actually reminded us of Ribena.
 After the snack, Daisy showed some interest in getting a cardigan, but most of the designs were too brightly coloured but she settled on one and decided I should get a jumper as well.
-However, then we

 It was now around 19:30 so we made our way to the main square where a very good Peruvian band was playing.
 They must have been a well known band because everyone was singing along with them and we enjoyed the music as well.
 They had 9 musicians playing a variety of instruments.
 Besides the usual drums, guitar and bass guitar (a left-handed 6 string version), they played saxophones, recorders, pan pipes and ukuleles.
 We managed to get a good spot near the front of the stage and watched for quite some time before Daisy decided she didn’t really want to stand too much longer so we headed home for an early night.